Scientology in the United Kingdom: John Sweeney and BBC Panorama

 Journalist John Sweeney filmed a documentary, "Scientology and Me", which was shown on 14 May 2007 as part of the BBC's Panorama series.
 In advance of the broadcast, the Church of Scientology released a 40-second video clip of Sweeney losing his temper and screaming in the face of their spokesman Tommy Davis at a Psychiatry: An Industry of Death exhibition.
 Sweeney was reprimanded by the BBC for his outburst.
-As he had with Secret Lives, John Travolta personally appealed to the channel's executives to cancel the broadcast.
 The Church of Scientology also responded by distributing its own documentary on DVD.

 When the Panorama team were filming in the US, Scientology representatives followed them and repeatedly harangued them.
 Unknown men also trailed the team, one even appearing at John Sweeney's wedding.
 Sweeney later complained of being "chased round the streets of Los Angeles by sinister strangers ...
 In LA, the moment our hire car left the airport we realised we were being followed by two cars.
 In our hotel a weird stranger spent every breakfast listening to us."
 When the crew returned to London, Church executive Mike Rinder was sent from the United States to lobby the BBC, even camping out at their offices.